chrislopesdev/Notes/Javascript/regex.md

 </br>

-## Match Single Character with Muliple Possibilites
+## Match Single Character with Multiple Possibilities

 You can search for a literal pattern with some flexibility using character classes.
 Character classes allow you to define a group of characters you wish to match by placing them inside square brackets `[ ]`.